-- A Work of exceptional quality - B Work of commendable quality.
-A grade of at least B- must be earned for all seminars that are to be credited to the D.Min. degree. - C Average work that might be expected from a person who already holds the M.Div. degree.
-Not acceptable toward a D.Min. degree but will be recorded on the transcript and averaged into the student's GPA. - D Minimal work completed, but substandard.
-Not acceptable toward a D.Min. degree but will be recorded on the transcript and averaged into the student's GPA. - Failure to do minimal work.
-Not acceptable toward a D.Min. degree but will be recorded on the transcript and averaged into the student's GPA. - W Withdraw.
-The grade will be recorded as a WP if the student has withdrawn before the beginning of a research seminar, or WF if the student has withdrawn after the beginning of the seminar.
-See Withdrawal from Courses for further information.
+А Work of exceptional quality В Work of commendable quality.
+A grade of at least B- must be earned for all seminars that are to be credited to the D.Min. degree. С Average work that might be expected from a person who already holds the M.Div. degree.
+Not acceptable toward a D.Min. degree but will be recorded on the transcript and averaged into the student's GPA.
+D Minimal work completed, but substandard.
+Not acceptable toward a D.Min. degree but will be recorded on the transcript and averaged into the student's GPA.
+F Failure to do minimal work.
+Not acceptable toward a D.Min. degree but will be recorded on the transcript and averaged into the student's GPA.
+W Withdraw.
+Students who withdraw after add/drop will receive the grade WF unless the withdrawal occurs less than 35 days prior to the first day of the classroom sessions.
+In this case, the student will receive the grade F.